thrsrossi/f-test/README.md

 ### Environment

-The project was initialized and made to run in this environment:
+The project was initialized and made to run in this environment:<br />
-MacOs High Sierra v10.13.6
+MacOs High Sierra v10.13.6<br />
-Google Chrome browser Version 81.0.4044.129
+Google Chrome browser Version 81.0.4044.129<br />
 Node v12.16.2

 The project has Eslint and prettier configs and a husky with a pre-commit hook to ensure that the linter and style guides are followed.
 There is a .editorconfig file that can be used for local editor settings.
 See https://editorconfig.org/ for more info.